HandyYQ/Hello-GitHub/README.md

 # Hello-GitHub
-Just learning how to use GitHub
+Just learning how to use GitHub.

 It's a new edits.